-Today’s guest started running in college after being diagnosed with kidney disease.
+Cara Johnson started running in college after being diagnosed with kidney disease.
 She ran her first half marathon in 2001 and her first full marathon in 2003.
-In the past 17 years of marathon training, Cara Johnson has run 1-2 marathons every year!
-During that time, she also got married to her high school sweetheart and had two wonderful children.
+In the past 17 years of marathon training, Cara has run 1-2 marathons every year!
+During that time, she also got married to her high school sweetheart and had two children.

-After the birth of her daughter in 2010, Cara Johnson focused her attention on qualifying for Boston and dabbling in triathlons.
+After the birth of her daughter in 2010, Cara focused her attention on qualifying for the Boston Marathon and began dabbling in triathlons.
 She attempted to qualify for Boston for many years but failed many times.
-In 2018, Cara joined a TNT-Multisport, and it was a game-changer!
-Collectively, TNT supported Cara to ramp up training and help her qualify at the 2018 Dallas Marathon with a time of 3:27 minutes.
+In 2018, she joined a TNT-Multisport, and it was a game-changer!
+Collectively, TNT supported Cara to ramp up training and help her qualify at the 2019 Dallas Marathon with a time of 3 hours and 27 minutes.

 Listen to the full episode to hear: